 When I started enjoying winter activities here in Colorado, I went through many iterations of a shell.Circa winter 2001/2002 I believe.
 A heavy-duty Marmot shell.
 I still have the same trusty balaclava!

-Somehow I thought I needed a burly mountaineering shell.
-I rarely do lift assist skiing, I am not into true mountaineering and the shell was very overkill for the snowshoeing (and later, ski touring) and winter backpacking I found myself doing as my initial forays into the Colorado backcountry.
+Somehow I needed a burly mountaineering shell.
+I rarely do lift-assist skiing, I am not into real mountaineering, and the shell is overkill for the snowshoeing (and later, ski touring) and winter backpacking I found myself doing as my initial forays into the Colorado backcountry.
 This Marmot shell was a Sierra Trading Post special, but still too much money spent for what I was (and am) doing.

-I wised up a little and bought a much more appropriate Campmor house brand “mountaineering” shell that is oversized for layering, much lighter, has a stiff visor, generous pit zips and while it does not breathe well when exerting myself (like most shells!), it works for a combo driving snow and cold weather esp when stopped.
+I wised up a little and bought a much more appropriate Campmor house brand “mountaineering” shell that is oversized for layering, much lighter, has a stiff visor, generous pit zips.
+While it does not breathe well when exerting myself (like most shells!), it works for a combo driving snow and cold weather esp when stopped.
 I still have it and use it for winter backpacking.

-However, as I transitioned from snowshoeing into ski touring, the shell did not work for that in-between time when I need wind protection and there is light precip.
+However, as I transitioned from snowshoeing into ski touring, the shell did not work for that in-between time when I need wind protection, and there is light precip.
 It was not breathable for the mixed highly aerobic activity mixed with pauses in-between for downhill glides.
-The shell would easily ice up inside from my own sweat.
+The shell would quickly ice up inside from my sweat.

 Then I discovered the site WinterTrekking.com.

 After diving into the site, my view of winter clothing systems changed.

 Breathability, more so than waterproofness, is the goal of winter for me, especially in the colder and drier climate of a Colorado winter with its “fluffy” snow.

 And I finally found a use for a windshirt..or rather a windbreaker.